kubermatic/docs/content/kubermatic/v2.12/advanced/oidc_auth/_index.en.md

 +++
-title = "Share clusters via delegated OIDC Authentication" date = 2018-11-23T12:01:35+02:00 weight = 5
+title = "Share Clusters via Delegated OIDC Authentication" date = 2018-11-23T12:01:35+02:00 weight = 5
 pre = "<b></b>"
 +++

-### Share clusters via delegated OIDC authentication
+### Share Clusters via Delegated OIDC Authentication

 The purpose of this feature is to allow using an OIDC provider like `dex` to authenticate to a Kubernetes cluster managed by Kubermatic.
 This feature can be used to share access to a cluster with other users.